anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter05.md

 - Deploy only secure applications and trusted codes
 - Only deploy applications from validated and verified images
 - Only deploy applications from trusted registries
-- Containers orchestration (Kubernetes) must be secure with administrative boundaries between tenants
+- Containers orchestration (Kubernetes) secured with administrative boundaries between tenants
   - Use Namespaces to establish security boundaries between tenants
   - Create and define cluster network policies